Skip to main content

 5-Drawer Dressers Recalled Due to Risk of Serious Injury or Death from Tip-Over and Entrapment Hazards; Violates Mandatory Standard for Clothing Storage Units; Imported by UHOMEPRO

-• Recalled UHOMEPRO 5-Drawer Dressers (front)
+• Recalled UHOMEPRO 5-Drawer Dresser (front)

-• Recalled UHOMEPRO 5-Drawer Dressers (side)
+• Recalled UHOMEPRO 5-Drawer Dresser (side)

-• Recalled UHOMEPRO 5-Drawer Dressers (back)
+• Recalled UHOMEPRO 5-Drawer Dresser (back)

 Name of Product: